5-Pack, 38mm Rigid 3V DC LED Filament (Multiple Colors)

 Unfortunately, because of the way the filaments are manufactured, they cannot be cut to a shorter length.

 Each end of the filament has a metal tab-- one side is the positive terminal and the other side is the negative terminal.
 To use them, you need to very carefully solder wires onto each end of the filament, then connect to 3V DC.
 If you are using a higher voltage power supply, you will need to use resistors-- we use 1.5 watt 22 ohm resistors on our ready-made filament circuit boards to use with 5V DC, but you will need to calculate your own resistor values if you use a different voltage.
+Each filament (all colors) has a forward voltage drop of approximately 2.56v.
 Also, these filaments use a LOT of power-- about 120mA each.
 That's like 10 of our Pico LEDs all in one tiny package.
 Keep that in mind when selecting a power source-- coin cell batteries likely won't work very well (or for very long), so make sure your power source is as powerful as these filaments!

 We have big plans for these little filaments, and we can't wait to see how you use them as well!